bit2424/LunchLog/README.md

 ### Live external test (opt‑in)

 There is a single test marked `external` that can call the real Google Places API to verify end-to-end enrichment.
-It is skipped unless `GOOGLE_PLACES_API_KEY` is provided.
+It is skipped unless `GOOGLE_PLACES_API_KEY` is provided in the environment variables.

 Run it explicitly (Docker):